Just Landed: Sky, Netflix, And Prime Video Available For Free Many With Huge Fines

 FACT’s chief executive, Kieron Sharp stated that FACT employs a variety of strategies to stop illegal streaming.

-We are sending a clear signal by taking these steps.
+We are trying to send a message by taking such measures.
 Police will take piracy seriously and those who are motivated to make a profit from it as fraud.

 David Hayes from West Yorkshire added that while people may not believe they cause harm selling streaming services to make a quick buck, but you will be caught if you do.